THE DIVERSIFICATION LABA self-concept lab for surgeons who are ready to loosen the grip of a single identity and discover what else is possible.

 In that same year:

-I cared deeply for my patients and maintained excellence in my work while also building a coaching business that generated over $220K in six months helping surgeons suffer less
+I cared for my patients and maintained excellence in my work while also building a coaching business that generated over $220K in six months helping surgeons suffer less

 I grew an engaged social media audience of 43,000+